Ambroglio/Pixel_Car/README.md

 - A **brand** *(Mercedes, Audi, BMW (because we like Germany))*
 - A **price**

+A brand cannot change for a specific car, just as its registration number.

 ## Stack Overflow sources

 These are the documents I used in order to fix problems :